vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/hosts/Remove-VCFCommissionedHost.md

 ## Description

-The Remove-VCFCommissionedHost cmdlet connects to the specified SDDC Manager and decommissions a list of hosts.
+The `Remove-VCFCommissionedHost` cmdlet decommissions a list of ESXi hosts.

 ## Examples